drylbear/visualspeechplayoffs/lstm/README.md

 The TCD-TIMIT dataset should be in the ´original´ folder, with a subfolder for each speaker.
 The data folder contains all the data needed for training.
 In the ´train´ folder all the cropped and processed images for feature extraction are stored.
 In the ´resnet´ folder, all the images for features extraction using the ResNet50 are storred.

+### Prerequisites for feature calculation

+- For calculating the SIFT features, please look at the ´bagofwords´ folder in the root of this repository and copy the created ´bow_model.pkl´ into the ´lstm´ folder.
+- For calculating the AAM features, pleace look into the corresponding folder as well and copy the output  files into the ´data/aam´ folder.
+- The other features should not requiere any further preparations

 ### First time running

 For the first time running, be sure to call the function ´extract_files()´ in the main.py file.
 This will calculate all the features necessary for running the training data.
 If everything went smoothly, comment out the ´extract_files()´ and uncomment the ´main_best_params()´ function in the main.py file and run it again for training the network.